 Stephen mixes between producing and directing, now giving young directors a chance to stage their own shows under his guidance and support.

-2024 was a busy year, working on five productions as either director or producer including the NZ Premiere of the School’s Edition of Priscilla, Queen of the Desert.
-2025 Stephen is directing Sister Act in Auckland and Jersey Boys in Tauranga.
+In the last two years Stephen directed the NZ Premiere of the School’s Edition of Priscilla, Queen of the Desert, Sister Act in Auckland Jersey Boys in Tauranga.

 • Robyn Kennerly